DE-CIX/pbgp-parser/README.md

 If you are not using stream redirection in combination with verbosive or normal logging level you won't be able to separate parsing output from logging output.

+## Limitations
+Currently the parser is not able to perform a reassembly on fragmented TCP packets.
+This could lead into parsing errors and application warnings when you are trying to parse large BGP packets with several messages.

 ## Contributions
 Feel free to contribute your own extensions, enhancements, or even fixes.
 Check out the issues page in GitHub for further information.

-If you have any other kind of inquiries feel free to contact our research and development team: rnd<--at-->de-cix<--dot-->net
+If you have any other kind of inquiries feel free to contact our research and development team: rnd <at> de-cix <dot> net

 ## Copyright, License & Credits
 PCAP BGP Parser (pbgpp) - Copyright (C) 2016, DE-CIX Management GmbH.